Australian Shepherd Dog: Everything You Need to Know

 • He gets along well with children, but may try to herd them.

-• He enjoys activities that allow him to dissipate his energy, such as playing Frisbee or ball (remember that there are ball launchers and automatic ball launchers for dogs).
+• He enjoys activities that allow him to expend his energy, such as playing Frisbee or ball (remember that there are ball launchers and automatic ball launchers for dogs).

 • He is a dog that learns new commands quickly and loves to do different things, so if you are creative in his training, you will both enjoy those moments.

-• Although he is easy to train, he is not a dog suitable for first time owners and it is important that you know how to maintain the hierarchy, otherwise he will dispute it and assume the dominant role in the family.
+• Although he is easy to train, he is not a dog for first time owners and it is important that you know how to maintain a hierarchy or he will challenge it and take the dominant role in the family.

-• He likes company of his own, and although it is important that he often goes outside to run, he must live in your company, as he will not be happy if he is alone for too long, and may develop separation anxiety.
+• He likes his own company and although it is important that he gets plenty of exercise, he needs to live with you as he will be unhappy if left alone for too long and may develop separation anxiety.

-• He is a dog that is aloof with people he does not know and needs early socialization so as not to behave aggressively with strangers.
+• It is a dog that is aloof with people it does not know and needs early socialization to avoid being aggressive with strangers.

 Australian Shepherd Breed Standard